jpcoyne/gettingdata/README.md

 ## Create one R script called run_analysis.R that does the following:

+### Approach:
+##### Read in Raw Data
-### Read in test and train data sets using read.table
+Read in test and train data sets, features column labels, and activity descriptions using read.table() and assign them to new data frames.

 ```R
  tstDat <- read.table("./Dataset/test/X_test.txt", header = FALSE)